Skip to main content

 Visitor Facilities And Travel

-The park is accessible from nearby municipalities in Minas Gerais via paved and unpaved roads, with the state environmental agency managing entrance procedures.
-Basic visitor infrastructure includes a reception area, information panels, and maintained trail networks.
-Accommodation within the park is not available, and visitors typically base themselves in the nearest town with hotel services.
+The park is accessible from the Ipoema district of Itabira via paved and unpaved roads, approximately 90 kilometers from Belo Horizonte.
+[1] Basic visitor infrastructure includes a reception area, information panels, and maintained trail networks.
+Accommodation within the park is not available, and visitors typically base themselves in Itabira or in Ipoema village.
 Guided tours are recommended and may be arranged through the park administration, particularly for educational groups.
 Visitors should carry water and insect repellent, as the humid forest microclimate and seasonal conditions attract biting insects.
 The park is best visited during the dry season for trail accessibility.

 Conservation And Sustainability

 Conservation at Mata do Limoeiro focuses on maintaining forest integrity against the pressures of surrounding agricultural land use, including illegal hunting, firewood extraction, and encroachment by invasive grasses.
 The park administration collaborates with neighboring landowners to promote sustainable land management practices and establish private natural heritage reserves that can extend the park's effective conservation area.
-Restoration of degraded buffer zones using native Atlantic Forest species is an ongoing priority, as is community engagement to build local support for the park's conservation mission.
-Fire prevention during the dry season requires active patrolling, as escaped agricultural fires represent a significant threat to the forest fragment.
+The park's 1987 origin story—saved from charcoal production by community mobilization—continues to inform its community engagement approach.
+Restoration of degraded buffer zones using native Atlantic Forest species is an ongoing priority, as is fire prevention during the dry season.

 Visitor Ratings